* Translated by AI

 *This content was translated by AI.

-At the 2026 World Baseball Classic (WBC), the Korean national baseball team realized the world's wall.
+At the 2026 World Baseball Classic (WBC), the South Korean national baseball team felt the wall of the world.

-"I see a lot of players trying to force their pitches to get into the professional league.
-Like NPB players, he can increase his speed.
-However, compared to NPB players, his ball control is significantly lower.
-We need to find a way to take control and restraint together.
-In that sense, it is regrettable that the institutional arrangement that prevents Korean prospects from entering overseas markets is also felt.
-I should be able to learn a lot in an environment where I can grow further, but I'm complacent," he said.
+He continued: "I see many players trying to artificially increase their velocity to enter professional baseball.
+They can increase their velocity like NPB players.
+However, compared to NPB players, their control is significantly inferior.
+We must find a way to possess both control and velocity.
+In that regard, the institutional barriers preventing Korean prospects from advancing overseas also feel regrettable.
+They should be able to learn more in an environment where they can grow further, yet they are settling for less."

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>